 Don’t worry, most toilet blockages are easy enough to solve with the right tools and knowledge.
 Sometimes, your drain blockage can be more serious and might require the expertise of a professional who will utilise tools such as CCTV cameras to inspect the drain.
 They might use electric drain cleaners or HydroJet machines to clean and clear the pipe or drain.

 In the worst cases, and as a last resort, they may also need to excavate the drain.
 Other possible problems could include issues with your toilet cistern or your toilet not flushing properly meaning they might require a service or repair.
-Find out more about other causes of blocked drains here.

 Best Way to Unblock a Toilet